banbagroup/banbagroup.com/_posts/2019-08-09-why-we-sponsored-our-first-event-in-nepal.markdown

 title:  "Why we sponsored our first event in Nepal"
 date:   "2019-08-09 11:54:55.536939"
 categories: blog
-excerpt: "Why we sponsored our first event in Nepal"
+excerpt: "Why we sponsored our first event in Nepal.
+Nepal has very few free technology events.
+It is what it is, a massive problem.
+Many events that take place around the country always require an entry fee.
+This is due to venues requiring a fee to utilise the basic space.
+Even local tech spaces / incubators require a deposit fee to have a simple hour long event that non-profit / free communities cannot afford."
 ---
 Nepal has very few free technology events.
 It is what it is, a massive problem.
 Many events that take place around the country always require an entry fee.
 This is due to venues requiring a fee to utilise the basic space.
 Even local tech spaces / incubators require a deposit fee to have a simple hour long event that non-profit / free communities cannot afford.